baiydaavi/meta-RL/README.md

 # Meta Reinforcement Learning

-This repository implements the meta-reinforcement learning algorithm for a variety of tasks such as the two-armed bandit task and the two-step task.
-It also shows how to implement the the meta-reinforcement learning model containing a separate actor and critic LSTM unit.
+This repository implements the meta-reinforcement learning algorithm for a variety of cognitive tasks using two separate network architecture.

 ## Table of contents
 * [Introduction](#introduction)
 * [Usage](#usage)